rainlab/forum-plugin/README.md

 ## Configuration

-The forum does not require immediate configuation to operate.
+The forum does not require immediate configuration to operate.
 However the following options are available.

 * Forum categories (Channels) can be managed via the System > Channels menu.
 * Forum members can be managed via the User menu.